• Home

 The optional icing is made with icing sugar and eggnog, so not only does it pair amazingly well with this loaf, it also gives it that dessert taste.
 Personally, I’m all over this icing.

 This is why I say this easy Christmas loaf recipe is great for breakfast, brunch, a snack or dessert.
-It would also make a wonderful hostess gift or a potluck item during the holidays.

 Do you Refrigerate Cranberry Eggnog Bread?
+No, this eggnog bread does not need to be refrigerated.

-This eggnog bread does not need to be refrigerated.
 Store this completely cooled bread at room temperature and tightly sealed.
 It’ll keep for 3-4 days.

 After I make my Cranberry Eggnog Bread Recipe {and if it’s staying with us at home}, I use a larger taller airtight container to store.
 This ensure all that great icing stays on the loaf.